helm/helm-www/content/docs/topics/provenance.md

 will be `myapp-1.2.3.tgz.prov`.

-Provenance files are generated at packaging time (`helm package --sign ...`), and can be checked by multiple commands, notable `helm install --verify`.
+Provenance files are generated at packaging time (`helm package --sign ...`), and can be checked by multiple commands, notably `helm install --verify`.

 ## The Workflow